ml4ai/tomcat/docs/developer/mission_world_notes.md

     https://drive.google.com/open?id=1sA5F7ifgzglJnxFaeNuXHFwdMjmrpNHB

-Spawning entities at the coordinates in the reference image will spawn that entity _inside_ the structure not on top of it.
+Spawning entities at the coordinates in the reference image will spawn that entity _inside_ the structure, not on top of it.

 **A Potential Issue**